 Boys Drumming Circle

 The boys drumming circle is open to Native American students in MPS who are age 10 and older.
-The group meets on Thursday evenings at Southeastern Oneida Tribal Services (SEOTS).
-Please see our Boys Drumming Circle for more details.
+The group meets on Tuesday evenings at Southeastern Oneida Tribal Services (SEOTS).
+Please see our Boys Drumming Circle flyer for more details.

 Register now!